 Chieko joined IBM in 1985 after completing the computer science courses for the blind at Lighthouse Japan.
 She received a B.A. degree in English literature from Otemon University in 1982, and a Ph.D in Engineering from the University of Tokyo in 2004.

-She is a member of the Association for Computing Machinery (ACM), the Institute of Electronics, Information and Communication Engineers of Japan, the Information Processing Society of Japan, and IBM Academy of Technology.
+She is a member of the Association for Computing Machinery (ACM), the Information Processing Society of Japan, and IBM Academy of Technology.
 She has been supporting accessibility related open standards efforts, and 2010 she served as a co-general chair for the international conference for Web accessibility (W4A).
 She was inducted into the Women in Technology International (WITI) Hall of Fame in 2003, and both within and outside of IBM, she has been actively working to help women engineers pursue technical careers.
 Chieko was appointed to IBM Fellow in 2009, IBM's most prestigious technical honor.